lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/rebuild_existing/rebuild_scm.rst

 Selecting this use case, 3 Jupyter Notebooks are cloned in a private existing/new collab.
 The cloned Notebooks are:

-1. “BluePyOpt One” – it allows users to:
+1. “Rebuild Single HippoCell - Config” – it allows users to:

    1.1.
 Visualize the electrophysiological features, for the chosen model, that will be used as a reference by the optimization process (“Features” tab); they cannot be changed